purpleteam-labs/purpleteam/README.md

 # Configuration

-Copy the config/config.example.json to either config/config.local.json or config/config.cloud.json depending on which environment you are planning on using.
+If you are planning on using the `cloud` environment copy the config/config.example.cloud.json to config/config.cloud.json and make the necessary changes.
+If you are planning on using the `local` environment copy the config/config.example.local.json to config/config.local.json and make the necessary changes.

 Use the config/config.js for documentation and further examples.

 **`loggers.testerProgress.dirname`** Configure this value.